-- Actual inflows (resources) were more than the budgetary revenue estimates by a variance of \$981,791.
-A majority of the excess was from unassigned fund balance retained. - Actual total outflows (expenditures or charges to appropriations) were less than the budgeted appropriation by \$875,514.
-A significant amount of the under expenditure was from capital outlays which were not completed during the current year.
+- Actual inflows (resources) were more than the budgetary revenue estimates by a variance of \$1,521,852.
+A majority of the excess was from unbudgeted capital reserve transfers in which the selectmen were agents to expend.
+In addition, state and federal funds were received that were unanticipated. - Actual total outflows (expenditures or charges to appropriations) were more than the budgeted appropriation by \$557,189.
+A significant amount of the over expenditure was from unbudgeted capital outlays funded by capital reserves in which the selectmen were agents to expend.